gocomet/target.js/README.md

 </div>
 ```

 _It doesn't_ interfere with native browser events or functionality.
-It doesn't depend on jQuery - it works vanilla DOM methods, running faster.
+It doesn't depend on jQuery - it uses vanilla DOM methods, running faster.

 Target.js is designed to give you JS functionality without having to write any JavaScript - just include declarations in your HTML markup, and off you go!